 Franca Trubiano is Associate Professor in the Architecture Department at PENN Design and a Registered Architect with l'Ordre des Architectes du Quebec.
 She teaches in theories of building, environmental design, construction technology, emerging materials, integrated design, and high-performance buildings.

-Franca is President of the Building Technology Educators Society (BTES) - http://www.btesonline.org, where she was Treasurer/Secretary since 2011.
-She is also a founding member of the Editorial Board of the Journal - TAD ( Technology, Architecture and Design) and since 2014 has been a Member of the Editorial Board of the Journal of Architectural Education.
+In 2015, Franca was President of the Building Technology Educators Society (BTES) during which time she co-founded TAD (Journal of Technology, Architecture and Design), and acted as its Executive Editor until 2016.
+From 2014 -2016 she was a Member of the Editorial Board of the Journal of Architectural Education.

-Franca is a Principal Investigator and inaugural member of the Consortium for Energy Building Energy Innovation (CBEI) – formerly the Energy Efficient Building Hub, a US Department of Energy sponsored project.
-Her three year funded research is focused on the development of Integrated Design Roadmaps of use by all members of the AEC industry in pursuit of Advanced Energy Retrofits.
+Franca was a Principal Investigator and inaugural member of the Consortium for Energy Building Energy Innovation (CBEI) – formerly the Energy Efficient Building Hub, a US Department of Energy sponsored project.
+Her three-year funded research was focused on the development of Integrated Design Roadmaps of use by members of the AEC industry in pursuit of Advanced Energy Retrofits.
 Franca also conducts funded research on Building Information Modeling (BIM), developing both Facility Management processes for maximum applicability of BIM authoring models, as well as helping the National Masonry Institute develop BIM based protocols of value to the industry.
-Since 2014, Franca has also been an expert reviewer for the MIT-KUWAIT Signature Project on Sustainability where she will continue in this role until 2016.

 At Penn DESIGN Franca was awarded Penn Design's, G. Holmes Perkins Award for Distinguished Teaching in 2014.